To subtract fractions, we must find the common denominator by simplifying, expanding, or multiplying the denominators.

 Let's now reduce the numerator and denominator by 5 and we should obtain the following result:

-Let's try to find the lowest common denominator between 5 and 10
+Let's begin by identifying the lowest common denominator between 5 and 10.

 We'll multiply the first fraction by 2